10 Innovative Space Startups to Watch in 2023

 Top Space Companies to Follow

 Disclaimer: With so many exciting startups launching and growing worldwide, we aren’t able to cover them all.
-Furthermore, the startups that are listed below are not officially ranked and are listed in no particular order.
+Furthermore, the companies that are listed below are not officially ranked and are listed in no particular order.

 1. Mission Space

 Mission Space monitors the “weather” in the solar system, including geomagnetic and solar radiation storms.
 It features three different types of satellites with sensors that can measure and monitor magnetic and solar wind conditions near the earth, as well as streams of radiation from the Sun.
 All of these can cause power blackouts, damage to electrical grids, satellite disruption, and it can even wreak havoc on our critical systems.